ccev/ccev/README.md

 [Discordopole](https://github.com/ccev/Discordopole) - a cool tool that needs more attention. good luck if you want to run this. tip: use develop-develop branch

-[stopfinder](https://github.com/ccev/stopfinder) - a very small/shitty script finding possible stuff you can submit to become stops.
+[stopfinder](https://github.com/ccev/stopfinder) - a very small/shitty script searching possible stuff you can submit to become stops

-[Taubsi](https://github.com/ccev/Taubsi) - my personal raid organizer for discord. i love it but it's probably not usable for anyone else. no docs or anything. hmu if you're interested
+[Taubsi](https://github.com/ccev/Taubsi) - my personal raid organizer for discord. i love it but it's probably not suited for anyone else. no docs or anything. hmu if you're interested

 [passwatcher](https://github.com/ccev/passwatcher) - ex raids - can you imagine?